Solid Waste and Recycling

 City staff deep cleaning the Railroad/Cornwall alleyway using a hot water pressure washer and vactor truck.

 Street and Alleyway Cleaning: Downtown roadways, bike lanes, and on-street parking areas are cleaned by City street sweepers two days per week.
-Additionally, we deep clean sections of downtown alleyways once per month with thorough street sweeping, detailed litter pick-up and hot water pressure washing.
+Additionally, we deep clean sections of downtown alleyways about once per month with activities like street sweeping, detailed litter pick-up and hot water pressure washing.

 Our Volunteer Litter Cleanup Program is for community members interested in organizing volunteer cleanups to help keep our City sidewalks, rights-of-way, and parks free of litter.
 Learn how to participate in the program.

 The City cleans up unauthorized homeless encampments that have been abandoned on public property.
-Cleanup efforts are intended to help maintain public health and safety.
-The City offers a number of direct services for people experiencing homelessness, including garbage dumpsters, access to water and showers, and free vouchers for wastewater dumps for people living in recreational vehicles.
+These cleanup efforts are intended to help maintain public health and safety.
+Learn about the services that the City offers and supports for people experiencing homelessness.

 Crews digging out shopping carts buried deep in creek.